 The roots of yoga are firmly established in philosophy and myth.
-Yoga, as we know it today, is vastly different from the origins of the practice.
+As we know it today, Yoga is vastly different from the origins of the practice.
 Yoga is meditation, and the method has evolved to accommodate contemporary life, focusing on the asana postures to move the body and encourage physical health.
-In honoring yoga’s artistry, we need the influence of myth and philosophy to create a well-rounded practice and approach to reality.
+In honouring yoga’s artistry, we need the influence of myth and philosophy to create a well-rounded practice and approach to reality.

 Patanjali’s Yoga Sutras explain the theory and approach to the practice of yoga through philosophy, and The Bhagavad Gita—a beloved text among yogis—shares the popular myth of Arjuna and Krishna to illustrate the concept of fate, devotion, non-harming, and other themes contemplated in the practice of yoga.

 Mythology is a powerful tool of evolution.
-Through others’ stories, we learn how to accept, integrate, and interact with others.
-Myth demonstrates a way to live and be in the world; our stories create communities, ecosystems, and the economy.
+We learn to accept, integrate, and interact with others through stories.
+Myth demonstrates a way to live and be in the world; our stories create communities, ecosystems, and economies.

 This week, we had the pleasure of interviewing the West Coast yin yoga teacher and author of From the Gita to the Grail, Bernie Clark, to talk about the influence of mythology in yoga, the mystery of quantum physics, and how to access a yin mind to balance the yang energy of Western society.